HeiConnect/HeiConnect/README.md

 | `smc`            | SMC implementation using dynamic graph data structure                           | none                                                                                                                                     |
 | `fsm`            | FSM implementation using dynamic graph data structure                           | none                                                                                                                                     |
 | `hbd`            | HBD implementation using dynamic graph data structure                           | none                                                                                                                                     |

+### Graph formats

+This solver uses different graphs formats.
+The input graph and the resulting augmented graph are in the [METIS ASCII graph format](http://people.sc.fsu.edu/~jburkardt/data/metis_graph/metis_graph.html).
+The first line contains the number of vertices and edges, and each subsequent line lists the neighbors of a vertex.
+A cactus graph cannot be represented in such a simple format because each vertex of a cactus graph contains a set of vertices of the input graph.
+Therefore, the XML based [GraphML](http://graphml.graphdrawing.org/) format is used, that allows the definition of custom attributes for vertices and edges.
+For vertices, `containedVertices` is used for vertices, and `weight` for edge weights, as in the output of [VieCut](https://github.com/VieCut/VieCut).

 ### Graph instances